 - The chief resident, under supervision of the attending staff, acquires an understanding of the administrative operation of a neurosurgical service and is responsible for the assignment of residents to specific surgical cases in addition to providing general administrative assignments for day-to-day operation

 The sixth year of residency is spent exclusively pursuing a focused area of interest either clinically or with research.
 This year provides the individual with an opportunity to avail themselves of the facilities of the entire university community, providing the resources of a major research university that ranks amongst the 10 leading research-funded universities in the United States.
 This year also can be used to pursue an enfolded fellowship in a particular area of clinical interest.

 As a PGY-7, the resident is promoted to a position of resident supervisor, which entails the following:

-Assumes primary responsibility of the day-to-day operation of one of the two services at the LAC+USC Medical Center
+- Assumes primary responsibility of the day-to-day operation of one of the two services at the Los Angeles General Medical Center

 - All of the administrative needs of these services are provided by the resident supervisor, who has the authority to assign operative cases at all levels

 - This year provides a broad opportunity to finely tune one’s operative skills and provide oversight for the entire management of the patient population on the service utilizing the consultative opportunities provided by the attending staff